AndrewJ-25/Banjobox/README.md

 ![Alt text](images/pcb_raytrace.png)

 ## BOM
 NOTE: Links are suggestions only.
 Some parts are ubiquitous and purchasing online would be impractical.
+I'm from Blighty hence some links might not work if you live overseas.
 | Quantity | Item                          | Cost/£ | Link |
 |----------|-------------------------------|--------|--------|
 | 1        | Seeed Studios Xiao RP2040     | 3.90   | https://thepihut.com/products/seeed-xiao-rp2040 |